 - Military personnel, especially if in contact with explosive devices

 If you are interested in getting a baseline assessment for yourself or your child, please fill out this google form.
 The baseline assessment costs $20 per athlete.
 Waypoint staff will email you a link to complete the imPACT test (baseline assessment) at home.
 We will provide instructions on how to administer the test to your athlete.
 Waypoint will store the results for comparison after concussion injury.
-You can also meet with our staff to go over the results and discuss concussion prevention for $140.

 Our Concussion team also offers workshops to various groups at-risk for concussions.
 Our provider will come to you and present on concussion prevention, signs of a concussion, and treatment options following a concussion.
 This is a great option for sports teams of all ages.
 If you are interested in scheduling a workshop, please contact Dr. Kett at email@example.com.